(The Watergate Committee)

 Emphasizing the educational function of congressional investigations, the committee’s chief counsel, Samuel Dash, coordinated an aggressive media strategy.
 The print news media focused America's attention on the issue with hard-hitting investigative reports, while television news outlets brought the drama of the hearings to the living rooms of millions of American households, broadcasting the proceedings live for two weeks in May 1973.
 The Public Broadcasting System (PBS) broadcast the hearings during prime time on more than 150 national affiliates, earning higher ratings than regularly scheduled entertainment programming.
 Only one month after the hearings began, an overwhelming majority of Americans—97 percent—had heard of Watergate.
 Of those, 67 percent believed that President Nixon had participated in the Watergate cover-up.

 Throughout the inquiry President Nixon rebuffed the committee’s requests for access to information.
 Claiming a constitutional separation of powers, he refused to allow his aides to testify.
 Senator Ervin insisted that executive privilege could not be extended to cover criminal behavior and he threatened to authorize the sergeant at arms to arrest White House aides who refused to testify.
 Conceding to public pressure, the president allowed his aides to cooperate but continued to deny the committee access to presidential papers.
-Nixon repeatedly declared that he knew nothing about the Watergate burglary, but one former aide testified that the president had approved plans to cover up White House connections to the break-in.
-Another aide revealed that the president maintained a voice-activated tape recorder system in various rooms in the White House.
+Nixon repeatedly declared that he knew nothing about the Watergate burglary, but former White House counsel John Dean III testified that the president had approved plans to cover up White House connections to the break-in.
+Another former aide, Alexander Butterfield, revealed that the president maintained a voice-activated tape recorder system in various rooms in the White House.

 The Senate Watergate Committee has been credited with reviving public confidence in congressional investigations, which had declined during the McCarthy inquiries of the 1950s.
 Several factors contributed to the committee’s overall success including extensive media coverage, sustained public interest, the meticulous work of investigators, the cooperation of key witnesses, and the continuing support of the full Senate.
 Public support for the investigation remained strong even when a series of confrontations between the Watergate Committee and the White House provoked a constitutional crisis.